mooreds/test-gh-workflow/README.md

-This is a test repository for me to play around with GH actions.
+This is a test repository for me to play around with GH actionsA .